microsoft/SparseSC/docs/model-types.md

 control units where weights are determined from the targets and are chosen to minimize the difference between the each the treated unit and its synthetic unit in the absence of an intervention.
-This methodology can be combined with cross-fold validation a variety of ways separate use cases.
+This methodology can be combined with cross-fold validation a in several ways in order to accommodate a variety of use cases.

 ## Retrospective Treatment Effects